Redshift space three-point correlation function of IGM at $z<0.48$: Connection to galaxies

-In the case of $r_{\parallel}$ = 2.0 - 4.0 pMpc bin there are 19 triplets (originating from 11 independent systems) contributing to the measured $\zeta$.
-In all these cases at least one of the components has $b>40$ \kms\ and only 4 of them show detectable metal lines.
-For seven of these independent systems we find galaxies with velocity separations within 500 \kms.
+In the case of $r_{\parallel}$ = 2.0 - 4.0 pMpc bin there are eighteen triplets (originating from nine independent systems) contributing to the measured $\zeta$.
+In all these cases at least one of the components has $b>40$ \kms\ and only three of them show detectable metal lines.
+For six of these independent systems we find galaxies with velocity separations within $\pm$500 \kms.
 In one case we identify galaxies having velocity separation just above the cut-off.
-In these 8 systems the measured impact parameters of the nearest galaxy in the range 0.156-1.102 pMpc with a median value of 833.4 pkpc.
+In these six systems the measured impact parameters of the nearest galaxy in the range 0.156-1.102 pMpc with a median value of 833.4 pkpc.
 In one case we identify the nearest galaxy to have velocity separations of 1050 \kms and impact parameter of 673 pkpc.
-In two cases we do not have any galaxies nearest to the absorbers.
-In the case of 3C57 non-detection of galaxies can be attributed to poor completeness \citep[see discussions in][]{keeney2018}.
-This is the only triplet that satisfies the \NHI\ threshold of 10$^{13.5}$ cm$^{-2}$ in this $r_{\parallel}$ bin.
+In one case we do not have any galaxies nearest to the absorbers.
+In the case of $z=0.0280$ triplet towards PKS~0558-504 the galaxy observations are complete up to 0.1 L*.
+However, the maximum impact parameter probed is $\sim$ 400 pkpc.
+Considering several of the associated galaxies for this configuration are at impact parameter $>400$ pkpc (see Table~\ref{Table_IF}), we need to search for galaxies at slightly higher impact parameters before confirming this triplet as a void absorber. { Interestingly, none of the triplets satisfy the \NHI\ threshold of 10$^{13.5}$ cm$^{-2}$ in this $r_{\parallel}$ bin.} {As discussed before, in only one triplet (i.e $z = 0.0251$ towards PKS~0405-123), we find all the three components having $b>40$ \kms the nearest cataloged galaxies have velocity separations in excess of 1000 \kms and impact parameters in the range $673-1105$ pkpc.}

 Next we consider the configuration with an arm length ratio 1:2.
-In the $r_{\parallel,1}$ = 0.5-1 pMpc bin we identify 13 triplets (and 11 independent systems).
-Eleven of these triplets show at least one of the components having $b>40$\kms and only six of them show detectable metal absorption.
-We could identify at least one nearby galaxy in 10 out of 11 independent systems.
-In these systems the nearest impact parameter ranges from 62 pkpc to 1.2 pMpc with a median value of 158 pkpc.
-For one system we do not detect any associated galaxy within 2500 \kms.
-Only one system satisfies the \NHI\ threshold of 10$^{13.5}$ cm$^{-2}$ and this happen to be the system with the lowest impact parameter in this $r_{\parallel,1}$ bin.
+In the $r_{\parallel,1}$ = 0.5-1 pMpc bin we identify thirteen triplets (and eleven independent systems).
+Eleven of these triplets show at least one of the components having $b>40$ \kms and only six of them show detectable metal absorption.
+We could identify at least one nearby galaxy in ten out of eleven independent systems.
+In these systems the nearest impact parameter ranges from 62 pkpc to 1.2 pMpc with a median value of 158 pkpc. {For one triplet (i.e $z =0.08586$ towards TON S210) we do not detect any associated galaxy within 2500 \kms.
+The galaxy observations are deep enough to detect 0.1L* galaxy within an impact parameter of 960 pkpc.
+Most of the galaxies detected in other cases for this configuration are well within this impact parameter.
+Therefore, lack of galaxy identification could mean this triplet being a void absorber.} Only one system satisfies the \NHI\ threshold of 10$^{13.5}$ cm$^{-2}$ and this happen to be the system with the lowest impact parameter in this $r_{\parallel,1}$ bin.